ui5-community/ui5-ecosystem-showcase/CONTRIBUTING.md

 ### Testing

 There is no consistent testing tooling used for this repository.
 Some of the sub-packages are using [AVA][ava] (e.g. `ui5-middleware-approuter` or `ui5-task-zipper`).
-Creating tests for your tooling extensions is highly recommended and appreciated.
+Creating tests for your UI5 CLI extensions is highly recommended and appreciated.

 The UI5 application is using [QUnit][qunit], [OPA5][opa5] and [WDIO5][wdio5] tests for validation.